If you are planning to explore Kyoto in Japan properly, you need to include these 11 best things to do in Kyoto in your itinerary!

 The architecture here is also breathtaking, with traditional machiya houses on display at every turn.
-The walk between Kiyomizudera and Yasaka Shrine at about 2 kilometers long could easily be walked in about half an hour; however, with all the lovely shops, cafes, and restaurants to visit, it can take at least a few hours.
+The walk between Kiyomizudera and Yasaka Shrine is about 2 kilometers long and could easily be walked in about half an hour; however, with all the lovely shops, cafes, and restaurants to visit, it can take at least a few hours.

 11. Kyoto Tower

-As one of the most iconic landmarks in Kyoto, you simply cannot miss seeing Kyoto Tower.
+As one of the most iconic landmarks in Kyoto, you simply cannot miss seeing the Kyoto Tower.
 It is a symbol of Kyoto that can be seen anywhere in the city, whether you’re looking up at it from ground level or watching it on TV.